flyteorg/flyte/rsts/community/contribute.rst

 If make targets are not available, you can manually format the code.
 Refer to `Effective Go <https://golang.org/doc/effective_go>`__, `Black <https://github.com/psf/black>`__, and `Isort <https://github.com/PyCQA/isort>`__ for full coding standards.

-A piece of good news -- you can be added as a committer to any ``flyteorg`` repo as you become more involved with the project ✨.
+Good news -- you can be added as a committer to any ``flyteorg`` repo as you become more involved with the project ✨.

 📃 Documentation
 ================